• Home

 Separate the frosting into 5 equal sections.

-Place one layer of cake on a cake plate/stand.
-Scoop ⅕ (about 1 cup) of frosting on top of the layer and use an icing spatula to spread it around.
+Then place one layer of cake on a cake plate/stand.
+Scoop ⅕th (about 1 cup) of frosting on top of the layer and use an icing spatula to spread it around.

 Place another layer of cake on top; repeat this same process.
 Do this with 3 layers of cake.

-Pop the entire cake in the fridge uncovered for 15 min so it is more stable to work with.
+Then pop the entire cake in the fridge uncovered for 15-20 minutes.

 Expert Baking Tips

-• Smoothing the Batter- Many gluten free flour batters have a way of staying exactly as they are placed, when baked.
-If you leave it misshapen, that’s how it will remain when baked.
-When the batter is in the cake tins, gently smooth the tops with a butter knife.
+• Smooth the Batter- Many gluten free batters have a way of staying exactly as they are placed, when baked.
+When the batter is in the cake pans, gently smooth the tops with a butter knife prior to baking.

 • Use Real Fresh Lemons- I know it's tempting to use store bought lemon extract for this cake and frosting, but please do not.
 The cake will have a chemical taste if you don't use fresh squeezed lemon juice.

 • Prep The Lemons Ahead of Time- Before you begin the recipe, make sure you prep your lemons.
-Take 3 medium size lemons and wash and dry them.
-Use a zester and zest all 3 lemons.
-Then cut 2 of the lemons in half and juice them, making sure there are no seeds.
-You should end up with about 2 tablespoons of zest and ¼ cup fresh squeezed lemon juice.
-Then do the same with the lemons for the frosting.
-For more detailed frosting instructions, check out the full recipe for Lemon Buttercream Frosting.
+Take 6 medium size lemons and wash and dry them.
+Use a zester and zest all 6 lemons.
+Then cut 4 of the lemons in half and juice them, making sure there are no seeds.
+You should end up with about 3 tablespoons of zest and ½ cup fresh squeezed lemon juice.

 Recipe FAQs